-Also, you can click on the names of the succulents in the table to purchase some of that genus from one of our favorite sellers through an affiliate link.
+Also, you can click on the names of the succulents in the table to learn more about species in that particular genus.

 I wanted to point out a few genera of succulents from each list above and point out why it makes sense in that particular category.
 This should help you determine which plants you own fit into these categories.

 Let's start with Sempervivum.
 So dear to my heart, as it's one of the few succulents that survives harsh winters in Utah.